Curriculum Vitae

 Empirical Capital Markets, Derivatives, Econometrics, Trading Strategies, Fixed Income Theory, Market Microstructure.

-Compared to US Finance PhD graduates, I am at the 92nd percentile for quality publications.
-As at August 31, 2009, I have published (or forthcoming) 8 papers in the top 19 Finance journals ranked by Zivney and Bertin (“Publish or Perish,” JF 47(1), 1992).
-Looking at Table III of their paper allows me to compare myself to my peers: 13 years out from my PhD (i.e., mid-2009), only 51 out of 617 PhDs have done this well; this puts me at the 92 percentile by this measure (up from 90th percentile five years ago).
+As at mid-2012, compared to US Finance PhD graduates, I am at the 92nd percentile for quality publications.
+I have published (or forthcoming) nine papers in the top 19 Finance journals ranked by Zivney and Bertin (“Publish or Perish,” JF 47(1), 1992).
+Looking at Table III of their paper allows me to compare myself to my peers: 16 years out from my PhD (i.e., mid-2012), only 31 out of 412 PhDs have done this well; this puts me at the 92nd percentile by this measure (up from 90th percentile five years ago).

 PUBLICATIONS/FORTHCOMING:

-· “Valuing Real Options using Implied Binomial Trees and Commodity Futures Options,” Journal of Futures Markets, March 2007, vol. 27 no. 3, pp203–226 (co-authored with Tom Arnold and Adam Schwartz).
+· [A] “Valuing Real Options using Implied Binomial Trees and Commodity Futures Options,” Journal of Futures Markets, March 2007, vol. 27 no. 3, pp203–226 (with Tom Arnold and Adam Schwartz).

-· The Academic Job Market in Finance: A Rookie’s Guide, Invited Paper for Special Edition of Financial Decisions, Vol. 17, No. 2, September 2005 (co-authored with Alex Butler).
+· [NR] The Academic Job Market in Finance: A Rookie’s Guide, Invited Paper for Special Edition of Financial Decisions, Vol. 17, No. 2, September 2005 (with Alex Butler).

 Books, Book Chapters, Book Contributions, and other Contributions:

-· Forthcoming: Arnold, Tom, Timothy Falcon Crack, and Adam Schwartz, 2010 “Inferring Risk-Averse Probability Distributions from Options Prices Using Implied Binomial Trees.”
-A chapter in: G.N.
-Gregoriou and R. Pascalau (Eds.), Financial Econometrics Handbook.
+· Arnold, Tom, Timothy Falcon Crack, and Adam Schwartz, 2011 “Inferring Risk-Averse Probability Distributions from Options Prices Using Implied Binomial Trees.”
+Chapter 2 (pp35-52) in: G.N.
+Gregoriou and R. Pascalau (Eds.), Financial Econometrics Modeling.
 Chapman-Hall-CRC/Taylor and Francis: London, UK.

-· Both “The Academic Job Market in Finance: A Rookie's Guide” and “The Academic Job Market in Finance: A Rookie's Guide – 2007 Supplement” (coauthored with Alex Butler) are published online at the Financial Management Association’s FMA Online web page: http://www.fma.org/FMAOnline/Fall2007/Fall2007.htm in October 2007 (these are now archived at http://www.fma.org/FMAOnline/Archive/JobMarketGuide.pdf and http://www.fma.org/FMAOnline/Archive/JobMarketGuide2.pdf, respectively).
+· Both “The Academic Job Market in Finance: A Rookie's Guide” and “The Academic Job Market in Finance: A Rookie's Guide – 2007 Supplement” (coauthored with Alex Butler) were archived at the Financial Management Association’s FMA Online web page: in October 2007 http://www.fma.org/FMAOnline/Archive/JobMarketGuide.pdf and http://www.fma.org/FMAOnline/Archive/JobMarketGuide2.pdf, respectively).

 · I have contributed Black-Scholes option pricing code for HP17B and HP19B handheld financial calculators that has been reproduced in a British computing journal: Hutchins, Tony, 2003, Black-Scholes takes over the HP12C, Handheld and Portable Computer Club DataFile, Vol. 22 No. 3 (June/July), pp13–21.